josephwilk/midje-junit-formatter/README.md

 MIDJE_COLORIZE=NONE lein midje
 ```

-The Junit Formatter Report is generated "report.xml" in the project root.
+The Junit Formatter Report is generated in "report.xml" in the project root.

 ## Jenkins